 Co-definition and evaluation of SUSTAINable BEEF farming systems based on resources non edible by humans

-Objectives - The hypothesis is that cattle farming systems which rely mainly on grasslands and agro-industrial resources that are non-edible by humans are more sustainable than systems which use feedstuffs that could also be directly used as food or of which the production competes with food production.
+In that context, we hypothesize that beef farming systems which rely mainly on grasslands and agro-industrial resources non-edible by humans are more sustainable than specialized systems which use feedstuffs that could also be directly used as food or of which the production competes with food production.
 Sustainability here includes environmental and social dimensions as well as economic perspectives taking into account the services delivered by these systems.
 Furthermore, ruminant systems relying more on grassland and other biomass non-edible by humans could contribute to a circular economy.

 Coordinated by: Dr. Didier Stilmant - Walloon Agricultural Research Centre (BELGIUM) - Contact